0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Last preparation before kernel decompression
 --------------------------------------------------------------------------------

-`.text` sections start with the `relocated` label.
+The `.text` section starts with the `relocated` label.
 For the start there is clearing of the `bss` section with:

 ```assembly
 	xorl	%eax, %eax